xacgbeta/ubi-dbdata/README.md

 This project provides a Rust implementation of a DLL (`dbdata.dll`) that emulates the Ubisoft Denuvo token interface.
 It is intended for research, reverse engineering, and interoperability purposes.

+> Note for Denuvo games: each Steam account can achieve at most 5 activations a day.
+An EncryptedAppTicket expires after 20 minutes and can be used multiple times in that time span, using the same ticket won't bypass the 5 daily activations limit.

 ## Usage

 1. **Build the DLL:**